forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Airplanes
-[**in work**]
-* [Freedman and Wilder-Smith](#freedman) is a concise review about the knowledge on airplane transmission as of September 2020.
-Table 1 in their paper summarizes all studies the studies they reviewed.
+[Freedman and Wilder-Smith](#freedman) is a concise review about the knowledge on airplane transmission as of September 2020.
+Table 1 in their paper summarizes the studies reviewed.
+Key points from their summary:
-  Key points:
 * "In-flight transmission of SARS-CoV had previously been demonstrated during the symptomatic but not asymptomatic phase of illness.
 In 2003, up to 22 transmissions occurred on a single f light from a single index case;1 conversely, several other carefully stud- ied flights resulted in no transmission."
 * For SARS-2 two super-spreading events (more than 10 transmissions) have been observed.
 Both in March when no adequate aerosol protection measures were in place.
 Both index cases were symptomatic.
 * Since strong protection measures are in place only few transmissions have been described.
 * Protection measures in airplanes:
   * Screens for symptoms at boarding time (asymptomatic patients have been frequently overlooked but they rarely caused transmissions.
   * Masks (mostly permanent but often meals are served)
   * Ventilation is not mentioned in the paper from [Freedman and Wilder-Smith](#freedman), see [Ventilation in Airplanes](#ventilation-in-airplanes)

 #### Ventilation in Airplanes
 Ventilation:  Airlines seem to have optimized ventilation to have a high air exchange (20 times per hour) and the air flow is from top to bottom (and not anymore from front to back) [citations in work].